Loading lesson…

 The big idea: insurance is slow, boring, and powerful.
 When insurers decide what is insurable, they partly decide what is deployable.
 Watch this space for quieter but durable governance.

-What is 'moral hazard' in the context of AI insurance?
+What is the main idea of "The AI Insurance Industry"?